-1.1 Racing will be held under the current Racing Rules of Sailing (RRS), the prescriptions of the Royal Yachting Association (RYA), together with these Sailing Instructions (SIs) and the appropriate class rules.
+1.1 Racing will be governed by the rules as defined in the Racing Rules of Sailing (RRS), the prescriptions of the Royal Yachting Association (RYA), together with these Sailing Instructions (SIs) and the appropriate class rules.

 1.2 The Racing will be in accordance with the World sailing Special regulations for offshore racing Appendix B Special Regulations for Inshore Racing

 1.3 In the event of a conflict these SIs shall prevail.
 The Organising Authority is the Conway Yacht Club

 1.4 RRS52 will be amended to the extent that powered winches, or other sail or rig handling equipment, may be used by all boats.

 2. CHANGES TO SAILING INSTRUCTIONS